-But to talk of Christoph de Babalon only in terms of his praise from others would be a mistake.
+But to talk of Christoph de Babalon only in terms of his earliest work would be a mistake.
 Over a career spanning two decades, he has pursued styles from cinematic soundscapes to bitfucked breakcore, and the conceptual depth of his work requires considerable time and attention.
 Scylla & Charybdis, for example, is a stunning, operatic record that de Babalon worked on for three years.
-The album considers a narrative from Greek mythology, using stylings influenced by Schönberg, Rachmaninoff and Strauss.
+The album uses styles influenced by Schönberg, Rachmaninoff and Strauss.
 His latest album Short Eternities pays tribute to both his jungle origins and his fondness for the abstract.
 There are moments of hyperactive excess, but always with a stirring malaise lurking underneath.
 In celebration of de Babalon’s return, we caught up with him to talk juke, Tarkovsky and pessimism…

 Your very first record came out over 20 years ago now, how have you seen your attitudes towards music change, and how has culture responded to it since you first started playing?